ogeesan/bpod-docs-testing/docs/user-guide/function-reference.md

 Sends a byte code via USB to the Bpod state machine.
 The byte code can be handled during a trial like any other behavior event.
 By default, 15 bytes are reserved for soft codes (1-15).

-> [!NOTE]
+!!! note
-> To access the MATLAB command line during a trial, you must use the `BpodTrialManager` class to run the trial's state machine.
+    To access the MATLAB command line during a trial, you must use the `BpodTrialManager` class to run the trial's state machine.

 **Syntax**